mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

 ## Configure loading states (Optional)

-1. If we want to show some feedback to our users when a query is running, we can bind the `isLoading` and `isFetching` states of our queries to the `loading` props of our buttons.
+1. If you want to show some feedback to our users when a query is running, you can bind the `isLoading` and `isFetching` states of our queries to the `loading` props of our buttons.
 For example,

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/delete-grid-row/loading-button.png", "alt": "Delete button loading state binding", "caption": "Binding the loading prop of the delete button", "indent": 1 }}